allegroai/clearml-docs/docs/guides/ide/google_colab.md

 ## Prerequisites
 * Be signed up for ClearML (or have a server deployed).
-* Have a Google account to access Google Colab
+* Have a Google account to access Google Colab.

 ## Steps